communitiesuk/submit-social-housing-lettings-and-sales-data-infrastructure/docs/environment_creation_from_scratch.md

 ### Set up the database

-If you're not restoring the database from a backup / migrating it from elsewhere, and the db migration stage failed above, run a `db:setup` rake task (using the `ad_hoc` task definition to spin it up from the app image, with a command override).
+If you're not restoring the database from a backup / migrating it from elsewhere, and the db migration stage failed in the deployment above, run a `db:setup` rake task (using the `ad_hoc` task definition to spin it up from the app image, with a command override).

 Alternatively, if the db migration stage ran successfully, you can run a `db:seed` rake task separately (also using the `ad_hoc` task definition), to populate the DB with some initial data.

 ### Run a complete deployment

-Finally, run the deployment pipeline completely to bring the infrastructure and application to a complete and ready-to-use state.
+Finally, if the deployment pipeline didn't run completely the first time due to the db migration stage, re-run it in order to bring the infrastructure and application to a complete and ready-to-use state.